xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/supervising_the_product_catalog.md

 order: 300
 published: true
 ---
-The store administrator exercises the function of supervising the product catalog through which the vendors market their products.
+In a multivendor X-Cart store, the store administrator exercises the function of supervising the product catalog through which the vendors market their products.
 In connection with this function, the administrator can:

    * [Create catalog categories](#creating-catalog-categories);
    * [Control the use of product classes and attributes by vendors](#working-on-product-classes-and-attributes);